ghostunnel/ghostunnel/README.md

 certificates from the macOS keychain.
 This is useful if you have identities stored in your local keychain that you want to use with ghostunnel, e.g. if you want your private key(s) to be backed by the SEP on newer Touch ID MacBooks.
-Certificates from the keychain can be loaded by selecting them based on Common Name (CN).
+Certificates from the keychain can be loaded by selecting them based on the Common Name (CN) of the subject.

 For example, if you have an identity with CN 'example' in your login keychain:

-    ghostunnel client
+    ghostunnel client \
-        --keychain-identity example
+        --keychain-identity example \
-        --listen localhost:8080
+        --listen localhost:8080 \
-        --target example.com:443
+        --target example.com:443 \
-        --cacert test-keys/cacert.pem \
+        --cacert test-keys/cacert.pem

 The command above launches a ghostunnel instance that uses the certificate and private key with Common Name 'example' from your login keychain to proxy plaintext